Vietnam.vn - Nền tảng quảng bá Việt Nam

 Slovakia opposes sanctions on Russian nuclear fuel.
 (Source: TASS)

-Referring to the 12th package of sanctions imposed by the European Union (EU) against Moscow, Minister Blanar said: “The red line for us is that there should be no nuclear fuel in there... our nuclear power plants have not yet been able to switch to alternative fuels.”
+Referring to the 12th package of sanctions by the European Union (EU) against Moscow, Minister Blanar said: “The red line for us is that there must be no nuclear fuel in it... our nuclear power plants cannot yet be converted to alternative fuels.”

-Slovakia's nuclear power plants, which provide about 60 percent of its energy, are completely dependent on fuel from Russia.
+Slovakia's nuclear power plants, which provide about 60% of its energy, are completely dependent on fuel from Russia.
 The Eastern European country is trying to find alternative fuel sources from Western partners, including the United States and France.

 Last August, the CEO of Slovakian Electricity Company, Branislav Strycek, announced that the first non-Russian fuel shipments would arrive in Slovakia “within a year.”